 Risk-Informed Technical Specifications Initiative 4b provides a process to continue plant operation beyond the existing completion time for selected Technical Specification Required Actions based on configuration risk.
 The NRC-endorsed process is consistent with the existing configuration risk management used for maintenance rule risk assessment of on-line maintenance.
-EPM staff includes the NRC reviewer and principal author of the staff safety evaluation of NEI 06-09, Risk-Managed Technical Specifications, as well as the pilot plant for initiative 4b.
+EPM staff includes engineers with the relevant operating plant experience and PRA capabilities to implement the 4b initiative.
 As a member of the industry Risk-Informed Technical Specifications Task Force, EPM staff are aware of current trends and issues for implementation of this initiative.

 Risk-Informed Technical Specification initiative 5b relocates surveillance test intervals to a licensee-controlled document, and provides an NRC-endorsed process to change the test intervals without prior NRC approval.
-EPM staff includes the NRC reviewer and principal author of the staff safety evaluation of NEI 04-10, Risk-Informed Technical Specifications Initiative 5b, Risk-Informed Method for Control of Surveillance Frequencies, as well as the pilot plant for initiative 5b.
+EPM staff includes engineers with the relevant operating plant experience and PRA capabilities to implement the 5b Initiative.
 As a member of the industry Risk-Informed Technical Specifications Task Force, EPM staff are aware of current trends and issues for implementation of this initiative.

 With nearly universal adoption of TSTF-425, EPM has shifted to identifying, prioritizing, and implementing the process for extending the test intervals to realize reductions in outage scope and manpower requirements for surveillance testing.
 The plant implementation is commonly referred to as STRIDE.
 EPM has developed STRIDE packages for a range of operating plants.